 However, as this case study involved just one person, it is difficult to move from these findings to a general trend suggesting a significant relationship between metformin and hair loss.

-Metformin might also reduce the risk of hair loss in people who take it to treat PCOS, according to a randomized clinical trial from 2016.
+Metformin might also reduce the risk of hair loss in people who take it to treat PCOS, according to a

 As hair loss can be a symptom of PCOS, treating the condition can reduce its effects.

 Another possibility is that metformin may indirectly contribute to hair loss in people with diabetes.

 According to Dr. Jill Crandall, Professor of Medicine at Albert Einstein College of Medicine in New York, metformin might reduce the gut's ability to absorb vitamin B-12.
 This reduced absorption may explain why people experience symptoms of B-12 deficiency.